StarpTech/FastGraph/README.md

 ### Cache authenticated data

-When a GraphQL query contains one of the GraphQL types e.g `PRIVATE_TYPES=User` the response is handled in user scope.
+When a GraphQL query contains one of the GraphQL types defined in `PRIVATE_TYPES=User` the response is handled in user scope.
 The _Authorization_ header is respected in the cache key to avoid exposing user-sensitive content.
-In order to use this feature, you also need to push your latest GraphQL schema to the _KV_ `GRAPHQL_SCHEMA` with the key `graphql-schema::latest`.
+In order to use this feature, you have to provide your latest GraphQL schema.
+We provide two options.

+1. Push the schema manually to the _KV_ `GRAPHQL_SCHEMA` with the key `graphql-schema::latest`

 ```sh
 wrangler kv:key put --binding=GRAPHQL_SCHEMA graphql-schema::latest $YOUR_SCHEMA_STRING
 ```

+2. Set the `INTROSPECTION_URL` variable and the schema is synchronized every minute.
+The endpoint must be publicly available.

 When no schema was provided or no type was matched the request is always cached as long as your origin respond with the appropriate `private`, `no-cache` or `no-store` cache-control directive.